Inclusion & Equality Program grantmaking

-In line with The Myer Foundation and Sidney Myer Fund’s strategic pillar of organisations multi-year grants will be made to support organisations whose work as a whole aligns with the focus area.
+In line with The Myer Foundation and Sidney Myer Fund’s strategic pillar of enabling organisations, the Inclusion & Equality Program makes multi-year grants to support the general operations of organisations whose work aligns with the focus area.

-Small grants for applicants in rural and regional Australia are available through the Foundation for Rural and Regional Renewal’s Strengthening Rural Communities program, supported by the Sidney Myer Fund.
-The program's small and vital grants stream makes grants up to $10,000 and prioritises non-metropolitan communities of fewer than $15,000 people.
+Small grants for applicants in rural and regional Australia are currently available through the Foundation for Rural and Regional Renewal’s Strengthening Rural Communities program.